Skip to main content

 # An optional user-facing name for the pipeline.
 Defaults to the id.

-name: Import Suricata from TCP
+name: Onboard Suricata from TCP

 # An optional user-facing description of the pipeline.